martianbandit/Agentic-Coding-Framework/01_AI-RUN/Template/PRD_template.md

     5.  *Clearly indicate when a generated piece of code is a 'draft for exploration/vibe check' versus a 'production-ready proposal based on full PRD specs and requiring all standard quality checks'.
 This distinction is crucial for managing expectations and workflow."*

 ### 9.9.
 Standard MCP Integration Logic (Using Supabase as a Hub)
 *AI Agent Directive: When implementing features requiring interaction with any Model Context Protocol (MCP) Server (for payments, AI/LLM calls, GitHub operations, messaging, etc.), you MUST follow the integration logic detailed below.
 This logic pattern is a general guideline.
 For each specific MCP, you may need to adapt parts of this logic (e.g., specific error handling, request/response transformation) based on its official documentation and the information provided by the human for its setup.
 Always prioritize the MCP's official documentation for implementation details, while adhering to our security and logging principles.
-The objective is to use our Supabase instance as a central hub for configuration, interaction logging, and potentially storing MCP results, ensuring secure and traceable interaction with these external services.*
+The objective is to use our chosen backend (e.g., Supabase instance) as a central hub for configuration, interaction logging, and potentially storing MCP results, ensuring secure and traceable interaction with these external services.*

 **9.9.1 Retrieve MCP Configuration from Supabase (if applicable):**
-*   *AI Scenario:* Dynamic API keys, user/tenant-specific endpoints, or behavioral parameters for MCPs might be stored in Supabase tables (e.g., `mcp_configurations`, `user_service_credentials`).
+*   *AI Scenario:* Dynamic API keys, user/tenant-specific endpoints, or behavioral parameters for MCPs might be stored in tables within the chosen backend (e.g., Supabase tables like `mcp_configurations`, `user_service_credentials`).
 *   *AI Action:*
-    1. Before calling an MCP, check if specific configurations are required and if they should be read from Supabase.
+    1. Before calling an MCP, check if specific configurations are required and if they should be read from the chosen backend.
-    2. Implement code to query Supabase (using `supabase-js` client with appropriate RLS) to retrieve these configurations.
+    2. Implement code to query the chosen backend (e.g., using `supabase-js` client with appropriate RLS if Supabase is used) to retrieve these configurations.
     3. Handle cases where configuration is not found or is invalid (e.g., log error, notify user/admin, fallback to default if safe).
 *   *AI Example (Pseudo-code to guide implementation):*
     ```typescript
     // Within a Next.js API Route or Supabase Edge Function
-    async function getMcpConfig(serviceName: string) {
+    async function getMcpConfig(serviceName: string) { // Example assumes Supabase
-      const { data: mcpConfig, error } = await supabase
+      const { data: mcpConfig, error } = await chosenBackendClient // e.g., supabase
-        .from('mcp_configurations')
+        .from('mcp_configurations') // or equivalent table in chosen DB
         .select('api_key, endpoint_url, other_params')
         .eq('service_name', serviceName)
         .single();